Dr. F.M. Canseco School of Nursing

 Academic Progression

-Students must meet the standards for minimal performance and progression established by Texas A&M International University and the College of Nursing and Health Sciences.
+The graduate student must meet the standards for minimal performance and progression established by Texas A&M International University and the College of Nursing and Health Sciences.

 Grading Policy: